Beach, Family, Malaysia, Singapore Weekends

 Crossing Malaysia <> Singapore border by cross-border taxi: You don’t need to get out of the car!

-Going from Singapore to JB, you can be picked up from any address in Singapore including your house, but you can only be dropped off at Larkin terminal (or within 35km of the terminal).
-Unfortunately, Desaru Coast is outside of the 35km radius, so you’ll need to book a separate car to Desaru Coast.
+Going from Singapore to JB, you can be picked up straight from your address in Singapore, but you can only be dropped off at Larkin Sentral terminal (or within 35km of the terminal).
+Unfortunately, Desaru Coast is outside of the 35km radius, so you’ll need to book a separate car to Desaru Coast from Larkin Sentral.

 5. Excursion Van